gummikana/NoMoreMoney/rules.md

 -------------

 * Shuffle all decks.
-* Set the Crash track somewhere where everyone can see it and set the Crash track disc (black disc) to 0.
+* Place the Crash track somewhere where all players can see it and place the Crash track disc (black disc) on position 0.
-* Turn over 3 cards from the Loan deck.
+* Draw 3 cards from the top of the Loan deck and place them face up.
-* Take all the rest of the money and set it somewhere where everyone can access it.
-This is referred as the Printing Press.
+* Take all the rest of the Coins and place them in a pile where all players can access them.
+This pile is referred to as the Printing Press. talk about short/long game

 How to play
 ===========

-No More Money is played in rounds, at the end of each round dice are rolled for crashes.
+No More Money usually takes 4 to 9 rounds to play.
+At the end of each round the dice are rolled and may cause Crashes.
 When the 5th crash happens the game ends.
-The player with most Gold wins the game.
+The player with most Gold pieces wins the game.

 Each round is divided in to 5 steps.
 Each is explained in detail in the following pages.